Life in the Movement

 At the center of everything is School of Community, based on the text indicated each year as a guide.
 The unified journey of faith of the Movement throughout the world is rooted in this.
 There are two other gestures considered to be fundamental:

 - Charitable Work: dedicating time to serve those in need.
 Tens of thousands of people around the world regularly commit to a myriad of proposed activities, including: assistance for the disabled and the elderly, tutoring for children of immigrant families, support for families in need, gestures of international solidarity, and many others.
 It consists of life experience that is also an education to the most important “law” of existence: gratuitousness, or charity.
-In many countries, these activities have organically grown to the point of becoming permanent structures or non-profit organizations.
+In many countries, these activities were born spontaneously to the point of becoming permanent and structured social works.

 - The Common Fund: an personal financial contribution given as part of the shared responsibility for the Movement, sustaining its charitable, missionary and cultural initiatives.
 Each person participates by giving a fixed amount, which the person decides upon independently and privately, each month (in the beginning of the Movement’s history it was referred to as one’s “tithe”).
 What is important is not the amount, but rather the seriousness with which one is faithful to the commitment they freely take on.

 Pilgrimages are a symbol of the Christian life of each community, lived in a more intense way.
 Groups travel to traditional sites, such as: Lourdes, Czestochowa, and many other shrines all over the world.
 In Italy, the annual nighttime pilgrimage from Macerata to Loreto has become a significant event for those in the Movement and others.
 It began with a group of students from the Marche region as a sign of thanksgiving, and now has grown to over 100,000 participants.
 In October 2016, the CL communities around the world all participated in pilgrimages to commemorate the Year of Mercy.